BxtGeek/vault/Linux/process.md

+Here are the explanations for each term:

+### 1. **Process**
+A process is an instance of a program that is running on a computer.
+Every time a program or application is executed, the operating system creates a process for it.
+Processes have their own memory space, and they can perform tasks independently.

+**Example**: Opening a web browser starts a process that handles all the browser's activities.

+### 2. **Jobs**
+A job is a task that a user initiates to run in the shell.
+In Linux, a job can be a command or a script that is running either in the foreground or the background.
+Jobs can be managed using commands like `jobs`, `fg`, and `bg`.

+**Example**: Running a script in the background using `./script.sh &` creates a job that can be controlled by job management commands.

+### 3. **Application = Service**
+An application is a software program designed to perform a specific task or set of tasks.
+When an application runs continuously in the background and provides functionality to other programs or users, it is referred to as a "service."

+**Example**: A web server like Apache or Nginx runs as a service, listening for incoming connections and responding to them.

+### 4. **Script**
+A script is a file containing a sequence of commands that can be executed by the shell (or other interpreters).
+Scripts are typically used for automating repetitive tasks.

+**Example**: A Bash script to back up files or set up a development environment.

+### 5. **Daemon**
+A daemon is a background process that starts automatically and runs continuously, often without direct interaction from users.
+Daemons typically perform system-related tasks or provide services (like handling network requests).

+**Example**: The `sshd` daemon manages SSH connections to a server.

+### 6. **Threads**
+A thread is a smaller unit of a process.
+Threads are used to perform multiple tasks within the same process simultaneously.
+Unlike processes, threads share the same memory space but can run independently.

+**Example**: A web browser can have multiple threads: one for handling user input, another for downloading content, and another for rendering pages.

+### 7. **Job**
+In Unix/Linux, a job refers to a process that is started by the shell.
+Jobs can be controlled (stopped, started, and managed) using job control features of the shell.

+**Example**: Running a command like `ping google.com` in the shell can be treated as a job that can be paused or brought to the foreground if it is running in the background.

 Let's break down the commands and outputs one by one.
 I'll explain each command, its parameters, and what the output means.

 ### 1. `df -h`